splunk/splunk-platform-automator/README.md

 &#x1F534; Due to the bug [#31755](https://github.com/ansible/ansible/issues/31755) ansible 2.4.1.0 does not work with Splunkenizer!
 Please use a lower version!
+See the Install section on how to install.

 # Splunkenizer